MaseruKganyago/shesha-based-exps/README.md

 # shesha-based-exps
-Personal repo based in boxfusion shesha-library, will be used to experiment on shesha.
+Personal repo based on boxfusion shesha-library, will be used to experiment on shesha.